-New stream of revenue from management contracts acquired from Access Results Management Services on March 31, 2017.
-The three months ended June 30, 2018 results were similar to that of the prior year.
+A stream of revenue from management contracts was acquired from Access Results Management Services on March 31, 2017.
+The three months ended December 31, 2018 results were up 23.9% compared to the same prior year period.
+The increase in management fees is a direct result of increased revenues from the stores managed by the Corporation.